Hagrid

 In progress.

-Hagrid is happily in his new larger enclosure.
+Hagrid is happily in her new larger enclosure.

 Hagrid is showing signs of growing.